BANNIR/Yolk/README.md

     - End service requests
     - Checkout order
     - Request product returns
+(10 features for seller)

 ## Estimate of Hours
-We estimate that we will be working on this project for 60 hours.
+We estimate that we will be working on this project for 60 hours, we have also assured ourselves of having the 10 required features per member.